aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 > **This step requires bypassing `temporal-sql-tool` entirely for the visibility database.** Migration `v1.2` (`advanced_visibility.sql`) introduces four CockroachDB incompatibilities that cause the tool to hard-fail.
 Applying a hand-crafted schema directly with `psql` is the correct path.

-`btree_gin` is indeed one of the incompatibilities — CockroachDB does not support that extension.
+`btree_gin` is indeed one of the incompatibilities, as CockroachDB does not support that extension.
 It is worth noting that the incompatibility surfaces in migration `v1.2`, not `v1.1` as some earlier guides suggest, and `btree_gin` is not the only obstacle.
 The extension call is wrapped inside a `DO LANGUAGE 'plpgsql'` anonymous code block; since CockroachDB does not support anonymous code blocks, the failure occurs at the `DO` statement rather than at the extension lookup.
 Three additional incompatibilities follow in the same file.

 The four incompatibilities, all in `schema/postgresql/v12/visibility/versioned/v1.2/advanced_visibility.sql`: